Keep Teenagers Safe On Technology

 Protect their Personal Lives

 Above all, stressing the importance of protecting personal information is essential.
 There are many ways that this can be accessed online and especially when throwing social media into the mix.
 Teens are vulnerable and easy targets for cybercriminals and worse.
 Therefore, making profiles private and remaining present are excellent protection methods.
 Educating young people about e-safety is usually a part of the curriculum, but it can also be taught at home.
 There is never a wrong time to stress these messages; in fact, it should be a consistent topic revisited from time to time.
 Technology devices are no different, just like stranger danger and keeping safe in public.

 Stay an Active Participant

-If your kid is on social media, get yourself on the same platform.
+If your kid is on social media, get on the same platform.
 Befriend them regardless of embarrassment or reluctance and embrace the chaos right by their side.
-There are many benefits to remaining active in your teen’s device usage from controlling usage times to monitoring online activity.
+There are many benefits to remaining active in your teen’s device usage, from controlling usage times to monitoring online activity.
 It might not always be welcome, but it will always be necessary.

 Screen Time Guidance

 Screen time, or too much of it, can be harmful for many reasons.
 Staring at a screen too long can cause a subconscious addiction to social media, gaming, and mindless scrolling.
 It can also cause headaches, eye strain, and issues regarding sleep.
 The best way around this is to set technology time limits and help your teenager to recognize when enough is enough, and it’s time to put down the phone (or the tablet).
 It can also enable them to stay engaged with more important activities such as family socialization and homework or recreational activities and clubs.

 Technology is a learning curve, and teens will always explore it.
 Devices have become so integral in daily life that denying them is just denying the inevitable.
 Why fight the tide when you could ride the wave and make the experience safe and nurturing?